Yes, it felt as if I was handcuffed to my house.

 I am handcuffed to this house, frightened to leave; what a predicament this is.
 Mental illness is cruel and unjust.

 I was hospitalized shortly after the “spider” event, followed by additional hospitalizations, a suicide attempt, ECT and a myriad of meds.
 The years following weren’t painless; however, admissions became less and less, no more ECT’s and gone were the suicide attempts.

 Escaping those horrible years with the correct medications, and a more enthusiastic psychiatrist and therapy, life became more manageable.
-I became well enough actually to return to the workforce after ten years, however, had to terminate employment and now incapable of work once again due to depression coupled with chronic daily migraines and other invisible illnesses.
+I became well enough actually to return to the workforce after ten years, however; I had to end employment and now incapable of work once again because of depression coupled with chronic daily migraines and other invisible illnesses.

-I’m no longer handcuffed to my house, no longer requiring hospitalizations or contemplating suicide, yet do suffer aloneness and isolation at times.
-Like it or not that’s what it’s like living with depression.
+I’m no longer handcuffed to my house, no longer requiring hospitalizations or contemplating suicide, yet suffer aloneness and isolation.
+Like it or not, that’s what it’s like living with depression.

 (Edited and reposted)

 Written and copyrighted by Deb McCarthy 2020